 let your child choose what clothes, music, or movies to bring to the hospital.

 Emphasize that your child has not done anything wrong and that surgery is not a punishment.

-Avoid using doctors, nurses, needles, and procedures as sources of punishment.
-For
+Don't use doctors, nurses, needles, and procedures as sources of punishment.
+For example,

-example, "if you don't do as the doctor says he will give you a shot."
-Portray the
+"If you don't do as the doctor says, he will give you a shot."
+Portray the healthcare

 Explain the benefits of the surgery in terms your child can understand.
 For example,